localstack/docs/content/en/contributing/multi-account-region-testing.md

 ## Test changes in CI with non-default credentials

-We regularly run the circleci test jobs of the LocalStack community repository to check the compatibility of cross-account against the changes.
+We regularly run the CircleCI test jobs of the LocalStack repository to check the compatibility of cross-account against the changes.
-To achieve that, we have a [scheduled workflow](https://github.com/localstack/localstack/blob/master/.circleci/config.yml) on [LocalStack](https://github.com/localstack/localstack), which executes the tests with randomised account and region credentials every night at 1:00am UTC.
+To achieve that, we have a [scheduled workflow](https://github.com/localstack/localstack/blob/master/.circleci/config.yml) on [LocalStack](https://github.com/localstack/localstack), which executes the tests with randomized account and region credentials every night at 1:00am UTC.

-To manually trigger the scheduled workflow through circleci UI(in case you have the permissions), in order to test your changes with randomised account and region credentials, you can perform the following steps:
+To manually trigger the workflow through the webinterface of CircleCI (in case you have the permissions), in order to test your changes with randomized account and region credentials, you can perform the following steps:
-- Go to the [localStack](https://app.circleci.com/pipelines/github/localstack/localstack) project repository on circleci UI.
+- Go to the [localStack](https://app.circleci.com/pipelines/github/localstack/localstack) project repository on CircleCI.
-- Select a branch for which you want to trigger the scheduled workflow from the filters section.
+- Select a branch for which you want to trigger the workflow from the filters section.
 - Now click on the `Trigger pipeline` button on the right and add the following variables:
     1. Parameter type to `string`
     2. Name to `randomize-aws-credentials`
     3. Value to `true`

-and press the `Trigger pipeline` button to trigger the workflow.
+- Press the `Trigger pipeline` button to trigger the workflow.

 ## Test changes locally with non-default credentials